Article 2A.

 (b) Temporary and Permanent Rules. - An agency must submit temporary and permanent rules adopted by it to the Commission before the rule can be included in the North Carolina Administrative Code.
 The Commission reviews a temporary or permanent rule in accordance with the standards in G.S.
 150B-21.9 and follows the procedure in this Part in its review of a rule.

-(c) Scope. – When the Commission reviews an amendment to a permanent rule, it may review the entire rule that is being amended.
+(c) Scope. - When the Commission reviews an amendment to a temporary or permanent rule, it may review the entire rule that is being amended.
 The procedure in G.S.
-150B‑21.12 applies when the Commission objects to a part of a permanent rule that is within its scope of review but is not changed by a rule amendment.
+150B-21.1 applies when the Commission objects to part of a temporary rule that is within its scope of review but is not changed by a rule amendment.
+The procedure in G.S.
+150B-21.12 applies when the Commission objects to a part of a permanent rule that is within its scope of review but is not changed by a rule amendment.

 § 150B-21.9.
 Standards and timetable for review by Commission.